DlhSoftTeam/ProjectManagementFramework-WebApi/README.md

 # ProjectManagementFramework-WebApi
 WebAPI extensions (REST services) for DlhSoft Project Management Framework.

 ![Diagram](http://DlhSoft.com/ProjectManagementFramework/Documentation/Diagrams/TaskManager.png)
 * Product page: [DlhSoft.com/ProjectManagementFramework](http://DlhSoft.com/ProjectManagementFramework)

 ## Support
-This extension is provided for free and "as is", so it doesn't include any official support.
+These extensions are provided for free and "as are", so they don't include any official support.